-The DMFA will enter into a preliminary grant agreement with the respective successful applicants at the Concept Note stage4.
+The DMFA will enter into a preliminary grant agreement with the respective successful applicants at the Concept Note stage3.
 The final funding agreement is subject to approval of the project document.

 The DMFA may support the development/preparation of the project document with up to Danish Kroner (DKK) 500,000 for a Full Project and up to DKK 100,000 for a Maturation Project.
-The support covers costs of the non-commercial partner(s), including e.g., visits to the partner country and technical studies.
+The support covers costs of the non-commercial partner(s), including e.g., visits to the partner country and external consultancy expenses for technical studies.
 DMFA may cover up to 75% of the total preparation costs, i.e., an own contribution of minimum 25% must be made by the commercial partner(s).

-The Concept Note template outlines the principles and fee rates, which apply to the development/preparation phase for both project types and to the implementation phase for Maturation Projects.
-The rates are "all-inclusive rates" and must cover all expenses during the development/preparation phase e.g., all workshop costs, all local and international transport costs, accommodation, allowances etc. If partners wish to apply for this support, a budget for the preparation phase must be included in the Concept Note.
+The Disbursement Request for the Partnership Preparation Grant (annex 2) outlines the principles and fee rates, which apply to the development/preparation phase for both project types and, potentially, to the implementation phase for Maturation Projects.
+The rates are "all-inclusive rates"4 and must cover all expenses during the development/preparation phase e.g., all workshop costs, all local and international transport costs, accommodation, and allowances.